AColocho/PredictingCarBodyType/Jake/ReadMe.md

 **templates:** contains the html templates to be render by the views file under the main directory.

 **flaskModel.h5** The smaller network in greyscale was used to power this app.
-It can be found in the jupyter notebook under the cars directory.
+It can be found in the jupyter notebook under the PredictingCarsBodyType directory.